AlxHnr/nano-backup/README.md

 ... # Run stuff after the backup.
 ```

-### How do I tell it to do automatic backups once a day?
+### Can I tell it to do automatic backups once a day?

-You can't.
-This is the task of tools like cron.
+No, this is the task of tools like cron.

-### Does it support encrypted backups?

-No. There are many filesystems solving this problem, some even support
-distributed cloud storage.
-Use them for housing your repository.

-### Does it deduplicate data chunks of variable length?

-No, it does only whole-file deduplication.

-### Does it compress the backed up files?

-No.